 Typically it takes about 3–4 hours to go through the online course, excluding any quizzes and/or exams and re-studying that you may choose to do.

-Do I have to complete the Oregon ATV Rider's Ed Course all at once?
+Do I have to complete the course all at once?

 Course Approval and Acceptance

 Is the Oregon ATV Ed Course approved by the Oregon Parks and Recreation Department?

 The Oregon ATV Ed Course is approved and accepted by the Oregon Parks and Recreation Department.

 Is my ATV Safety Education Card accepted elsewhere?

 All states and provinces that have mandatory education requirements will accept the ATV Safety Education Card.
 Likewise, Oregon will accept certifications that are issued by other states and provinces.
 (This is known as “reciprocity.”)